jacksonrayhamilton/custom-promise/README.md

 Managing promises is often avoidable.
 Prefer using promises returned by other APIs, or use `p.resolve` and `p.reject` to create promises.

-You can use `p.all` to await the completion of multiple promises:
+Use `p.all` to await the completion of multiple promises:

 ```js
 p.all([